PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 18:51:33
+Last updated: 2024-04-13 18:52:06
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: Be proud of your penis and your heritage.
+'Cause neither are going anywhere.
+You should work with what you've got. - Otis Milburn